ytopt-team/ytopt/docs/tutorials/convolution-2d/tutorial-convolution-2d-const.md

 `python -m ytopt.search.ambs --evaluator ray --problem problem.Problem --max-evals=10 --learner RF`

+Note that use `python3` if your environment is built with python3.

 --------------
 Once autotuning kick off, ytopt.log, results.csv, and results.json will be rendered.